ebardelli/website/content/posts/2026-02-09-enrollment-projections.md

 In this blog post, I describe an alternative approach to enrollment projections that builds upon the strengths of the CSR and regression methods while addressing some of their limitations.
-This approach uses similar input data as these traditional models, enrollment by grade and school, while separately calculating student survival rates and new student generation rates, and combining them using a new Monte Carlo simulation framework.
+This process uses similar input data as these traditional models, enrollment by grade and school, while separately calculating student survival rates and new student generation rates, and combining them using a new Monte Carlo simulation framework.

 A Monte Carlo simulation framework allows for explicit modeling of uncertainty and presents a range of outcomes instead of a single point estimate.
 Separate simulations run thousands of times, each time randomly changing the underlying projection assumptions, and are combined together in an overall distribution of possible enrollment outcomes.
-These outcome ranges inform decision making by both providing a projection point estimate alongside possible alternative outcomes, which offer a quantitative measure of uncertainty in enrollment projections and guide adjustments for *exogenous shocks* by enabling local experts to choose a projection percentile for further forecasting.
+These outcome ranges inform decision making by both providing a projection point estimate alongside possible alternative outcomes, which offer a quantitative measure of uncertainty in enrollment projections and guide adjustments for external shocks by enabling local experts to choose a projection percentile for further forecasting.

 In addition, the simulations explicitly model student survival, or continued year-to-year enrollment, and new student generation, or new entries into the system, as separate processes, unlike traditional CSR models that combine these into a single grade progression ratio.
-This allows for more robust modeling, especially in the presence of strong *exogenous shocks* that might affect one process more than another.
+This allows for more robust modeling, especially in the presence of strong external shocks that might affect one process more than another.
 For example, the completion of a new housing development might lead to a surge in new student generation, while a change in promotion policies might lead to a drop in student survival rates.

-Finally, this approach uses off-the-shelf, open-source, and freely available tools, such as `DuckDB` for data processing and analysis.
-This analysis uses `SQL` queries, which are more accessible to school district staff than specialized statistical software or programming languages.
+This analysis uses `SQL` queries in DuckDB, which are more accessible to school district staff than specialized statistical software or programming languages.
 Student-level data is required to run the simulations, with certified CALPADS data being ideal for California districts.

 ## The Stochastic Processes of Continued Enrollment and New Student Enrollment